 Q. I was living in Spain and visited the UK at the end of 2020 but hadn’t started or completed my residency application.
 What can I do?

 Lorna said that despite the current restrictions that are in place to prevent people from coming into Spain, this does not apply to those who are legally resident or Spanish nationals.

 If you have the A4 green residency certificate or older-style credit card document these will both demonstrate that you are resident in Spain and are permitted to enter the country.
-However, you should check with the airline you are travelling with prior to booking your flights to ascertain whether the documentation you have is sufficient.
+However, you should check with the airline you are travelling with before booking your flights to ascertain whether the documentation you have is sufficient.

 Further info from the Spanish government can be found on the page below.

-The Spanish authorities are yet to confirm whether any other form of documentation will be sufficient to prove that you are resident.
+The Spanish authorities are yet to confirm whether any other form of documentation will be sufficient to prove that you are a resident.